Note: For questions related to student housing and residence life, you may also want to view this list of FAQs

 Is Marietta a suitcase college?
 Do students leave on the weekends or do they stay on campus?

-We are not considered a suitcase campus since we house the majority of students (approx. 92%) on campus.
+We are not considered a suitcase campus since we house the majority of students (approximately 92%) on campus.
 Few students commute so the student life office attempts to offer a variety of activities for students.
-For further information about what some students may do on the weekends, please see What do students do on the weekends?

 What are Marietta's Mainstage theatre productions this year and where can I find a schedule?
 (General Fine Arts questions)